 Many applicants for Social Security disability benefits have several different medical issues that are preventing them from working.

-Getting Your Doctor's Opinion Into Your Social Security Disability File
+Getting Your Doctor's Opinion Into Your Social Security Disability File and Making it Count

 Having a detailed report on your symptoms and limitations from your doctor can make or break your disability case.

 Is it Possible to Win a Disability Case Without Having Seen a Doctor Often?